Coronavirus and Meetings

 Communicate Changes in a Timely Manner

-"The other challenge we're running into with this is with timing and when we are communicating what the refund options are.
+"The other challenge we're running into with this is when we are communicating what the refund options are.
 Obviously, the earlier and the more information you can provide, the better," he said.
 "Be upfront and be realistic about when people can expect to see their refunds because that will help build trust for the long term."